livebcdev0603/spring-boot-microservices/README.md

 # spring-boot-microservices
-A real time microservices supply monitoring project using spring boot and spring cloud technologies to create rest API.
-Services can connect/interact to each other or can also connect with external tools as shown in the Architectural layer below.
+A real time microservices supply monitoring project utilizing spring cloud technologies framework.
+Services can connect/interact to each other or can also connect with external tools as shown in the
+Architectural layer below.

 ## Services and their functionality
+- Service discovery was implemented with Eureka server/client.
+This helps to persist services on the client side acting as a caching solution.

-- Order service: Built with mySQL DB.
+- Order service: Built on mySQL DB.
 Makes synchronous call to Inventory service to confirm if goods are available and asynchronous call to notification service notifying customers if order was successful.

-- Product service: Built with mongoDB.
+- Product service: Built on mongoDB.
 An endpoint to display goods.
 The frontend would be built on this end point.

-- Inventory service: Built with mySQL DB.
+- Inventory service: Built on mySQL DB.
 Takes count of the quantity of goods in stock.

 - Notification service: Serveless API to notify cutomers about their orders.